TanWaiKen/portfolio/README.md

 ## 💐 Credits

-Several of the animated UI primitives — including the aurora background, lanyard card, text-pressure effect, logo loop and scroll animations — were adapted from **[wthislifehuh/joeee-website-archived](https://github.com/wthislifehuh/joeee-website-archived)** and **[React Bits](https://reactbits.dev/)** (MIT licensed).
+Several of the animated UI primitives, including the aurora background, lanyard card, text-pressure effect, logo loop and scroll animations were adapted from **[wthislifehuh/joeee-website-archived](https://github.com/wthislifehuh/joeee-website-archived)** and **[React Bits](https://reactbits.dev/)** (MIT licensed).
 Huge thanks to those projects; they saved a lot of time and taught plenty.

 ## 📄 License